A growth mindset unlocks success, happiness, and fulfillment.

 Relish in the Challenge

 People with a fixed mindset may avoid challenges because they fear failing.
 Those with growth mindsets have no such limitations.
-They know that trying is an essential part of the fun.
+They know that trying is part of the fun.

 When presented with a challenge, stop balking and see it for what it is: an opportunity to test your limits, push yourself, learn, and grow.